euroscipy/www.euroscipy.org/content/pages/2019/program.md

 #### Friday, 6 September<a name="friday"></a>

-Open source sprints are session where maintainers and contributors (including first time contributors) meet and work together in improving the open source projects.
+Open source sprints are session where maintainers and contributors (including first time contributors) meet, and work together in improving the open source projects.
 This can include bug fixes, new features, improvements to the documentation and others.

 More sprints will be added when they are proposed.